allangarcia/allangarcia/README.md

 ---

-- 👨‍💻 I’m currently a Senior Software Engineer
+- 👨‍💻 I’m a Senior Software Engineer and a DevOps Engineer
 - 👨‍🏫 Working as an University Professor lecturing about Computers' Networks, Systems Operation, and Service Oriented Programming
-- 📖 Currently learning Next.js/Typescript and C/C++ in parallel, mostly C++ thou.
+- 📖 Currently learning Next.js/Typescript and C++ in parallel.
 - 🌐 Go to https://allangarcia.com for more info about me

 ---